margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Longing ##
 I crave, long for something out there that seems wrong to have.
 My heart throbs, I feel uncomfortable with this longing, sin, and error pining.
-But really I learn to, and put my trust in God, the song of God that is in everything small, beautiful.
+Really I learn to, and put my trust in God, the song of God that is in everything small, beautiful.
 I search deeper for what I really thirst for, what I really hope for that is peace, joy, and love.

 <br>